Simple 1D FEM in C

 ).
 For the band assembler, we do check to make sure there are no contributions that are outside the band (and error out if a contribution does live outside the expected band).

-void init_assemble_dense(assemble_t* assembler, double* A);
+void init_assemble_dense(assemble_t assembler, densemat_t A);

-void init_assemble_band(assemble_t* assembler, double* b);
+void init_assemble_band(assemble_t assembler, bandmat_t b);

 Vector assembly interface